Eddy Piñeiro: 2019 season

-In Week 8, Piñeiro missed two out of five field goal attempts, including a potential game-winning 41-yard attempt as time expired, as the Bears lost to the Los Angeles Chargers 17–16.
-He missed his first regular-season extra point the following week, when his second of three extra-point attempts sailed wide right.
-He made his two other extra-point attempts in the Bears' 20–13 win over the Detroit Lions.
+During Week 8 against the Los Angeles Chargers, Piñeiro missed two out of five field goal attempts, including a potential game-winning 41-yard attempt as time expired, as the Bears narrowly lost 17–16.
+In the next game against the Philadelphia Eagles, he missed his first regular-season extra point when his second of three extra-point attempts sailed wide right during the 22–14 road loss.
+The following week, Piñeiro made his two other extra-point attempts in a 20–13 victory over the Detroit Lions.
 He had been perfect on his first 15 attempts.

-In Week 11, Piñeiro missed two field goals in the Bears' three first-quarter possessions during their game against the Los Angeles Rams; the Bears eventually lost 17–7.
-Nagy commented he would stick with Piñeiro as his kicker, and that he would not bring other kickers in to try out, even though Piñeiro was ranked 31st in the league in field-goal percentage at that point.
+During Week 11, Piñeiro missed two field goals in the Bears' three first-quarter possessions against the Los Angeles Rams and the Bears eventually lost on the road 17–7.
+Nagy commented that he would stick with Piñeiro as his kicker, and that he would not bring other kickers in to try out, even though Piñeiro was ranked 31st in the league in field-goal percentage at that point.

-After missing an extra point (but making his two field goal attempts) in the Bears' Week 12 win over the New York Giants, Piñeiro was perfect in the final five games of the season, including making all nine field goal attempts and all eight extra point attempts.
-In the season finale against the Minnesota Vikings, he was perfect on one extra point and four field goal attempts, including the game-winning 22-yarder to secure the 21–19 victory.
+After missing an extra point but making his two field goal attempts in a Week 12 19–14 victory over the New York Giants, Piñeiro was perfect in the final five games of the season, including making all nine field goal attempts and all eight extra point attempts.
+During the regular season finale against the Minnesota Vikings, he was perfect on one extra point and four field goals, including the game-winning 22-yarder to secure a narrow 21–19 victory.

-Piñeiro ended the 2019 season with 23 of 28 field goals made (82.1 percent).
+Piñeiro ended the 2019 season converting 23 of 28 field goals and 27 of 29 extra points.

 2020 season

 After the 2019 season, both coach Matt Nagy and general manager Ryan Pace expressed confidence that Piñeiro would be the team's kicker in 2020.
 "For us, you all know, [kicker] was a huge, huge, big void that we had going into this year," Nagy said.
 "I feel pretty good that that void is filled.
 I feel like that's a positive from this year."

 In April, the Bears announced that they had signed former Nevada kicker Ramiz Ahmed and intended for Ahmed to compete with Piñeiro for the Bears' 2020 placekicker job.
 Pace explained, "We see those guys competing.
 Look, we love Eddy, and we think his future's very bright....
 But those two competing against each other is a really good thing."

 On August 11, Ahmed was waived, effectively making Piñeiro the Bears' kicker for the 2020 season.
 However, Piñeiro struggled with a groin injury that prevented him from kicking in training camp and resulted in him being placed on injured reserve on September 8.
-He remained on injured reserve for the entirety of the 2020 season.
+Piñeiro remained on injured reserve for the entire season.

 Indianapolis Colts

-Piñeiro signed with the Indianapolis Colts on May 17, 2021, but was waived on August 24, 2021.
+Piñeiro signed with the Indianapolis Colts on May 17, 2021, but was waived on August 24.

 Washington Football Team

-Piñeiro signed with the Washington Football Team's practice squad on September 3, 2021, but was released a week later.
+Piñeiro signed with the practice squad of the Washington Football Team on September 3, 2021, but was released eight days later.